Apricot: In culture

-The Turkish idiom bundan iyisi Şam'da kayısı (literally, "the only thing better than this is an apricot in Damascus") means "it doesn't get any better than this".

-In the US Marines it is considered exceptionally bad luck to eat or possess apricots, especially near tanks.
-This superstition has been documented since at least the Vietnam War and is often cited as originating in World War II.
+In the U.S. Marines it is considered exceptionally bad luck to eat or possess apricots, especially near tanks.This superstition has been documented since at least the Vietnam War and is often cited as originating in World War II.
 Even calling them by their name is considered unlucky, so they are instead called "cots", "Forbidden fruit" or "A-fruit".

+American astronauts ate dried apricot on the Apollo 15 and Apollo 17 missions to the moon.